Last updated on: 2018-04-25

-This page presents information that is helpful for deciding whether to use a relational database, a NoSQL database, or a hybrid solution.
+This page presents information to help you decide whether to use a relational database, a NoSQL database, or a hybrid solution.

 For an introduction to relational databases and NoSQL databases, see Types of databases.